 It’s so tempting, in fact, that dog DNA testing companies are proliferating, selling kits costing up to $200 that test for genes associated with more than 160 conditions.
 But when it comes to predicting disease in dogs, experts in dog genetics and canine health are sounding the alarm about the limitations of DNA testing at its current stage of development." ( ).

-Another limitation of these tests occur when a purebred AKC registered dog is tested with a DNA test that is made to test mixed breed dogs.
+Another limitation of these tests occur when an AKC registered dog is tested with a DNA test that is made to test mixed breed dogs.
 These testing companies themselves say that these tests are NOT designed to be used in determining whether a dog is purebred or not.
 Here are some quotes from the websites of the two biggest DNA testing companies- Embark and Wisdom.

 From the Embark website:" These results in no way affect the “purebred” status of the dog or its standing with the registration body" ()

 From a post from Embark for Breeders on their Embark for Breeders FB page: "We are pleased to offer the most accurate and comprehensive dog DNA test available.
 However even when testing with 200,000+ genetic markers, a DNA breed test cannot be used to certify a dog as a "purebred".
 This is because "purebred" status is not itself a scientific designation, but includes human-defined registration status and pedigree records indicating all of a dog’s ancestors were documented as purebred as well.
 While the term "purebred" is often associated with "single breed", this is not actually the same thing.
 Embark's DNA testing can generally inform on 3-4 generations of ancestry, which even for registered dogs will in some cases identify some DNA from another breed, often a closely related breed.
 This can occur for a variety of reasons, and these results do not affect the dog's registration or purebred status, because as stated earlier "purebred status" is not a scientific designation or dependent upon DNA ancestry results.